rupeshtiwari/future-blogs/_posts/2023-03-11-cost-optimization-with-aws-spot-ec2-instances.md

 ---
-title: Cost Optimization with AWS Spot EC2 Instances
+title: Cost Optimization with Amazon EC2 Spot Instances
 date: 2023-03-11 00:00 +0000
 description: Creating cost optimized highly scalable cloud architecture is challenging but it is possible!
 Using Spot Amazon Elastic Compute Cloud (Amazon EC2) instances you can save up to 90% of on-demand pricing.
 In this article you will learn what spot instances and what should be your strategy to use spot instances.
 Additionally, I will give you scenarios where most of the customers are using spot instances.
 author_profile: true